tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 With it written this way, the behavior may be less surprising.
 When you pass in a variable, it seems more intuitive that the same variable would be used.

-You will see similar behavior with most other objects you use as a default in this way, and should be aware of whether that is the behavior you want or not.
+You will see similar behavior with most other objects you use as a default in this way and should be aware of whether that is the behavior you want or not.

 ### Alternative default value syntax